GorettiRivera/42-Numpy/README.md

 ### Please note that python 3, docker, docker-machine should be installed in your machine (can be install via Brew) and virtualbox (via Managed Software Center)

 Helpful commands:
-1. Create a virtual machine with docker-machine using the virtualbox driver, and named Char.
+* Create a virtual machine with docker-machine using the virtualbox driver, and named Char.
-  ** docker-machine create --driver virtualbox Test
+  1. docker-machine create --driver virtualbox Test
-2. Get the IP address of the Char virtual machine.
+* Get the IP address of the Char virtual machine.
-  ** docker-machine ip Test
+  2. docker-machine ip Test
-3. Start the "Test" machine
+* Start the "Test" machine
-  ** docker-machine start
+  3. docker-machine start Test
-4. Define the variables needed by your virtual machine ** eval $(docker-machine env Test)
+* Define the variables needed by your virtual machine
+  4. eval $(docker-machine env Test)